castorini/anserini/docs/experiments-cord19-extras.md

 Once indexing is complete, you can query in Solr at [`http://localhost:8983/solr/#/cord19/query`](http://localhost:8983/solr/#/cord19/query).

 ## Starting the Rails app:

+To begin, ensure that you have:

+- Ruby 2.6.5, and Ruby on Rails 6.0+ installed.

 Once the approriate ruby and ruby on rails version is installed, navigate to a directory outside of anserini and clone the gooselight repo (frontend for Cord19 Solr indexes):

 ```